gx9702/UA-TypeRepository/Core/Part3/Services/ReferenceNode/readme.md

 <!-- datatype -->
 ## ReferenceNode
+Specifies a reference which belongs to a node.
 <!-- end of description -->
 The fields of the ReferenceNode DataType are defined in the following table: